-The Penn Press list for fall 2017 includes hardcover releases, first-time paperbacks, and ebook editions intended for scholars, students, and serious general readers worldwide.
+The Penn Press list for fall 2018 includes hardcover releases, first-time paperbacks, and ebook editions intended for scholars, students, and serious general readers worldwide.
 Click here to explore our forthcoming books, grouped by subject area.

 New and forthcoming titles from the Penn Press current seasonal catalog.

 Destrooper/Merry, Human Rights Transformation in Practice (hc Oct 2018, eb Oct 2018)